 Must have knowledge of welding symbols IAW MIL-STD-22 or ANSI/AWS A2.4.

 Must have the knowledge and skill to set, use, and read precision layout and measuring instruments.

 Must have the ability to read and interpret multi-paged complex blueprints.

 Must possess the knowledge, skill, and ability to set up and operate metal working and welding equipment.

 Must have the ability, confidence, and self motivation to apply talents independently and with good judgment.

 Must pass and maintain required weld certification.
 Must also be able to pass written and practical test on weld specifications and pass visual and workmanship requirements for products or programs.
 May be required to pass requalification tests when requested by the Company.
 Such requalification shall be defined by S9074-AQ-GIB-010/248.

 The work requires employee to stand for long periods, stoop, bend, reach, and climb.
 Frequently handles objects weighing up to 10 pounds.
 Occasionally lifts objects weighing up to 40 pounds.
 Cranes, hand trucks, and other lifting and moving equipment are available for heavier loads.

 a promise to you

-“Helping Clients Build High-Performing Teams and Helping Candidates Find Meaningful Work”
+“Helping Companies Build High-Performing Teams and Helping People Find Meaningful Work”